 • Learn the foundations of a mindful somatic practice as a tool to meet suffering with compassion.

 With our willingness to turn toward our suffering, we slowly acknowledge, integrate, and accept the truth of our challenges and losses.
-In so doing, we open our hearts and experience deep connection to the most precious parts of our lives.
+In so doing, we open our hearts and experience a deep connection to the most precious parts of our lives.

 I look forward to walking this path with you.

 You can start anytime, and the session times are customized to fit your schedule – offered online and in-person.